How To Buy Dividend Stocks in Australia For Passive Income

 Dividend-paying stocks or dividend stock funds are a fabulous way to obtain passive income from a stock portfolio.

-Investors seeking wealth creation over the long term should consider investing in dividend stocks as part of their investment strategy.
+Investors seeking long-term wealth creation should consider investing in dividend stocks as part of their investment strategy.

 18. Why Invest In Dividend Stocks?